canhta/CareCircle/docs/brd.md

 *   Reduce the burden on family caregivers by providing tools for remote monitoring and automated alerts.

 **Project Objectives:**
-1.  **Unified Health Data**: Sync and normalize data from Apple Health (iOS) and Google Fit (Android) to provide a single, comprehensive view of a user's health.
+1.  **Actionable Health Data**: Sync and normalize data from Apple Health (iOS) and Google Fit (Android), transforming it into a source of actionable insights and alerts for the entire family.
 2.  **AI-powered Medication Management**: Automate the intake and scheduling of medications by scanning paper prescriptions using OCR and NLP.
 3.  **Personalized Engagement**: Deliver intelligent reminders, daily check-ins, and AI-driven health summaries to keep users engaged and informed.
 4.  **Family Health Network**: Enable users to create "care groups" to share real-time health status, alerts, and coordinate care for loved ones.